 Utilizing several advanced investigative techniques, I was able to not only identify the person who had cashed the check, but I was also able to tie his friendship to one of the nurses who were known to have recently been at the residence through a Social Media Investigation.
 Additional investigation revealed that both of these individuals were unsavory characters and had been experiencing serious financial trouble.
 Therefore, the probability that this in-house nurse had co-conspired with the man who cashed the checks was undeniable.
 My employee finally had the closure he needed and was ready to remedy the situation.

 Not only did my employee receive overwhelmingly convincing evidence of who had broken his trust, but he received irrefutable documentation of the evidence as well.
 With his pride restored, armed with a compilation of credible metadata, documentation, and an expert report, he was able to dismiss this woman from her employment and expel her from his home immediately.
 Additionally, due to the newfound evidence, local law enforcement has gladly accepted the case and is pursuing criminal charges against both of the thieves with an enhancement of the charges due to his daughter being disabled.

 In an unfortunate situation of betrayal, when conventional resources initially proved to be helpless, a Social Media Investigation helped uncover the evidence needed to solve the case.
 As our expertise and exposure in Social Media Investigations has continued to grow, I’m reminded almost daily how SMI can help almost any case type.
-While the “bread and butter” cases we deal with most often revolve around personal injury cases, we have had enormous success in finding relevant content in family law, employment and business disputes, defamation, insurance fraud, wrongful death, and now criminal.
+While the “bread and butter” cases we deal with most often revolve around personal injury cases, we have had enormous success in finding relevant content in defense law at Law Offices of David S. Chesley, INC., employment and business disputes, defamation, insurance fraud, wrongful death, and now criminal.